 Just for Mums and Carers is a weekly activity group that meets on Tuesdays for 4 hours over an 8 week period in school terms.
 The group is facilitated by Valerie, with support from Kellie and early childhood educator Linda Fowler.
 The program is designed to engage with mothers and carers of young children (under 5 years of age) who are socially isolated, often sole parents and sometimes experiencing economic hardship.
-The group provides opportunities for participants to develop friendships and support networks, acquire new skills (such as basic sewing or other crafts), learn about children's developmental stages and share strategies and ideas to help mothers feel more confident in their parenting.
+The group provides opportunities for participants to develop friendships and support networks, acquire new skills (such as basic sewing or other crafts), learn about children's developmental stages and share strategies and ideas to help mothers and carers feel more confident in their parenting.
 The program is planned a term ahead with a strong focus on providing opportunities for isolated mothers and their children to engage in a range of activities designed to foster growth and social inclusion.
 Just for Mums provides a welcoming and relaxed atmosphere, which is critical to engagement with mothers and carers who are isolated due to low self-esteem or those who come from a non-English speaking cultural background, and extremely important for modelling an atmosphere that promotes positive development experiences for children.
-We organise speakers on topics requested by families; over the past year these have included the Women's Health nurse, Early Childhood nurse, Playability and the Toy Library, local naturopaths speaking on common childhood ailments etc.